 CAUSE OF ACTION: On November 11, 1999, Northern's 10" Decorah pipeline ruptured during repairs after being struck by a tiling machine, killing one employee and seriously injuring another.
 The tiller failed to properly use the Iowa One-Call procedures.
 No third parties were injured.

 STATUS: The accident was investigated by the Office of Pipeline Safety which has conducted on-site interviews at Northern's Waterloo, Iowa office and has submitted follow-up data requests to Northern.
 ETS issued a Safety Bulletin and revised Operating Procedures in response to the incident.
 A package of information has been prepared and delivered to attorneys representing Northern’s employees contemplating claims against the tiller.
 The final Report was issued by the OPS on January 4, 2001.
 The Report confirms that the tiller conveyed inaccurate information to Northern during the one-call conversation, and the Report also does not find any error on Northern's response, including training or procedures.
+The Iowa Attorney General is considering prosecuting the tiler for one-call visitations.

 6. Chisos Joint Venture I, v.
-NNG and Duke Energy Field Services No. P-9536-112-CV, District Court of Pecos County, Texas, 112th Judicial District (filed April 28, 2000) (Coyanosa Separating and Treating Facility Invoices) (Doug Little) (Fossum/Talcott/Kyle) NOT REVISED
+NNG and Duke Energy Field Services No. P-9536-112-CV, District Court of Pecos County, Texas, 112th Judicial District (filed April 28, 2000) (Coyanosa Separating and Treating Facility Invoices) (Doug Little) (Fossum/Talcott/Kyle) REVISED

 CAUSE OF ACTION: Duke Energy Field Services, as Operator of the Coyanosa facility (Plant), sent NNG a demand letter through their outside counsel, Murray Fogler, for payment of Operating expenses and Capital cost from January 1997 though the present in the amount of $577,603.90.
 NNG responded by stating that the amounts owed were not the responsibility of NNG because the gas purchase contract through which NNG purchased an expense bearing interest in the Plant expired in 1991.
 The Plaintiff in this declaratory judgment action receives the revenue from the interest for which NNG has paid the expenses and they seek to keep NNG responsible for the expenses.

 STATUS: Chisos Joint Venture I filed suit against Northern and Duke claiming that the Northern-Duke dispute clouded their title to certain assets.
 Northern answered and moved to transfer venue on May 30, 2000.
 Duke has filed a Motion for Summary Judgment on January 17, 2001, and Chisos filed an amended Original Petition and Answer to counterclaim of Duke on January 22, 2001.
-NNG filed a Request for Hearing asking that the motion to transfer venue. be heard before the Motion for Summary Judgment, which is scheduled for March 23, 2001.
+NNG's Transfer of Venue Motion was heard on May 24, 2001 and the judge requested additional briefing no later than June 1, 2001.
+If the motion is denied then he will hear Duke's and Chisos' Motions for Summary Judgment.

 7. Larry Oaks, et. al, v.
 Northern Natural Gas, et. al., (Polk County, Iowa District Court) (David Luginbill of Ahlers, Cooney, Dorweiler, Haynie, Smith & Allbee, P.C.)(Kisluk, Talcott, Soldano) NOT REVISED